enepomnyaschih/jwidget/README.md

 Improvements:

 - Redirection in a route replaces history state instead of pushing a new one.
 So "Back" button works better now ([#133](https://github.com/enepomnyaschih/jwidget/issues/133))
-- [JW.destroy](http://enepomnyaschih.github.io/jwidget/index.html#!/api/JW-static-method-destroy) never throws the exception now.
-If the object doesn't have "destroy" method, method doesn nothing ([#134](https://github.com/enepomnyaschih/jwidget/issues/134))
+- [JW.destroy](http://enepomnyaschih.github.io/jwidget/index.html#!/api/JW-static-method-destroy) never throws an exception now.
+If the object doesn't have "destroy" method, method does nothing ([#134](https://github.com/enepomnyaschih/jwidget/issues/134))

 Bug fixes: